-Evaluation of Validity and Reliability of Body Shape Questionnaire (BSQ) Indonesian Version: Rasch Mixture Model Approach
+Evaluation of Validity and Reliability of the Eight-Item Body Shape Questionnaire (BSQ-8C) Indonesian Version: Mixture Rasch Model Approach

 Feliana Setiawan, Bryan Andhika, Ananta Yudiarso